MaxwellsDaemon-ca/Quizzler-CST-391/README.md

     - Run the MySQL script to create the required tables and populate categories.
     - Find the SQL script in `/database/init.sql`.

-4. Update tje `.env` file in the root directory and add your database credentials:
+4. Update the `.env` file in the root directory and add your database credentials:
     ```env
     DB_HOST=127.0.0.1
     DB_USER=root